ccxvr/Circle-spell-system-builder/README.md

 # WILDER Spell Circle Builder v6 — Unicode Rune Edition

-A plain static GitHub Pages-compatible spell builder for the WILDER Concentric Arcana syntax.
+A plain static GitHub Pages-compatible spell builder for the Concentric Arcana syntax.

+You can use the spell builder at: https://ccxvr.github.io/Circle-spell-system-builder/

 ## What changed in v6